-- 1 In ZENworks Control Center, click the Configuration tab. - 2 In the Management Zone Settings panel, click Device Management. - 3 Click Registration to display the Registration page. - 4 In the Device Naming Template panel, click in , then select the desired machine variable from the list.
+- 1 In ZENworks Control Center, click the Configuration tab. - 2 In the Management Zone Settings panel, click Device Management. - 3 Click Registration to display the Registration page. - 4 In the Device Naming Template panel, click Description: Button List icon in , then select the desired machine variable from the list.